 In general, Training and Certification Support Community supports the current and previous major releases of each browser.
 This enables us to provide new features made possible by modern browser technologies.back to topIs the community mobile-friendly?

 Yes, the community uses responsive web design to scale the webpage to the right size for your device.
 To expand a menu in the tablet or mobile device experience, simply tap on it.
 Some advanced features might not be available in the tablet or mobile device experience due to space constraints.back to top

 This Code of Conduct applies to all users of the Training and Certification Support Community.

 The Community includes forums, blogs and other community features.Member Qualifications

-The Microsoft Community is designed for individuals 13 years of age or older.
+The community is designed for individuals 13 years of age or older.